shawnlxh/KAROL/README.md

 # KAROL

-The code repository of our SDM submission: Multi-task Learning in Marketplace Recommendation via Knowledge Graph Convolutional Network with Adaptive Contrastive Learning.
+The code repository of our submission: Multi-task Learning in Marketplace Recommendation via Knowledge Graph Convolutional Network with Adaptive Contrastive Learning.

 The input of Raw data is "cust_id", "item_id", "rec_seller_id", which the ids of users, items and sellers.
 Environment: